HiroCodeTrip/Tsubuyaitta/README.md

 # License
 - MIT License *画像を除く(except illustrations and photos).
-- There were no permissions given for using illustrations and photos.
+- No permissions were given for using illustrations and photos.
 - Please use your own illustrations.
 - Read "LICENSE" file for more details.